lazy-sol/solidity-template/README.md

    3. Rinkeby
    4. Kovan

-   You can use metamask to export private keys: https://metamask.io/
+   You can use MetaMask to export private keys: https://metamask.io/

    Note: you can use the same private key for test networks (ropsten, rinkeby and kovan).
    Always use a separate one for mainnet, keep it secure.

-2. Create an infura access key at https://infura.io/
+2. Create an alchemy API key at https://alchemy.com/

 3. Create etherscan API key at https://etherscan.io/